-Add an axis and Remove this axis buttons
+Add an Axis and Remove this Axis Button

 Use the Add an axis and Remove this axis buttons to add additional X- and/or Y-axes to a plot or to merge plots (to overlay one plot with another in the same diagram).
 When merging plots, you define this variable as the Z-axis.